streamnative/pulsar-hub/connectors/aws-s3-sink/v3.3.5.2/aws-s3-sink.md

     }
 ```

-### 3. Display data on Azure Blob Storage console
+### 3. Display data on AWS S3 console

-You can see the object at public/default/{{Your topic name}}-partition-0/xxxx.json on the Azure Blob Storage console.
+You can see the object at public/default/{{Your topic name}}-partition-0/xxxx.json on the AWS S3 console.
 Download and open it, the content is:

 ```text
 {"test-message":"test-value"}